Fleuronic/WorkflowDemo/README.md

 ## Test Coverage

 Each module in this project comes with full unit test coverage.
 The developer can fully test a module by selecting its scheme and running the associated test plan.
 Feature modules provide unit tests for their screen, view, and workflow layers.
 Outside of the modules themselves, integration tests and snapshot tests are provided at the project level, and UI tests are provided for each app.
+See [Square’s tutorial](https://github.com/square/workflow-swift/blob/main/Samples/Tutorial/Tutorial5.md) to learn how to write unit tests and integration tests for your workflows and their actions.